Michael-F-Bryan/gcode-rs/README.md

         }
 ```

-6. Make a pull request.
+6. Make a pull request so I can merge the new G code in.
 7. ???
 8. Profit!!!

 [thread]:https://users.rust-lang.org/t/g-code-interpreter/10930